aloisdeniel/locale_latlng/README.md

 # locale_latlng

-Get country geocoordinates from a user locale, when geolocation isn't authorized.
+Get latitude and longitude from a country code.

 ## Usage